This is Our Era.

 Your enrollment and your form responses are confidential and treated as protected health information.

-Complete your initial video consultation with your Ourera provider.
+Complete your initial video consultation with Dr. Clear.

-We work with partner programs to provide coordinated coaching, therapy, and contingency management when aligned with your goals.
+We work with partner programs to provide coordinated coaching, therapy, and contingency management if your care plan includes these services.

 Meet Dr. Brian Clear, M.D.
 FASAM,

-Dr. Clear believes that addiction treatment works best when you stay in control.
+Dr. Clear believes that addiction treatment works best when you feel informed, supported, and in control of your care.

-His role is to offer clear information, thoughtful recommendations, and reliable support, never to tell you what your goals should be.
-Whether you’re seeking treatment that feels simple and straightforward or more structured and involved, he works with you to find an approach that fits your life, with honest discussion of the benefits and tradeoffs at every step.
+Dr. Clear started Ourera to provide a personalized, reliable care setting that works for each and every person who enrolls.
+Whether you’re seeking treatment that feels simple and straightforward or more structured and involved, he works with you to find an approach that fits your life, with discussion of the benefits and potential risks at every step.

 Ourera is about fostering a great experience where your care is personalized and your access is predictable.